 1. Application forms

 2. A document which certifies your legal income or that of your family members who support you financially.
 The document must show the amount, regularity and sources of the income during the six months before the submission of the residence permit application.
-If you get a stipend during your studies in Estonia, the proof of scholarship can be used to prove income.
-If the UT pays the scholarship, the document was sent to you with the admission letter.
+Please note that the legal income per person needs to be at least 260 euros per month.
+However, this sum does not cover your monthly living expences in Estonia.
+If you get scholarship during your studies in Estonia, the proof of scholarship can be used to prove legal income.
+If UT pays the scholarship, the relevant document, if possible, is provided with the admission letter.

 3. Copy of an insurance contract guaranteeing that any costs related to medical treatment as a result of illness or injury during the period of validity of the residence permit applied for will be met.
 NB!
 Sign the copy of the insurance contract and the conditions of your insurance (summary of cover).
-For additional information see: http://www.ut.ee/en/welcome/health-insurance-0
+For additional information see: http://www.ut.ee/en/welcome/health-insurance-0.As the TRP will be granted for the whole nominal period of studies, when applying for the TRP, you must have an insurance contract covering the nominal period of studies!

 4. A letter of guarantee (only if applying abroad) confirming that in case the existing insurance is not valid in Estonia, you will purchase a valid health insurance contract from Estonia.
 Note that if you apply for the permit in Estonia, the letter of guarantee is not acceptable and you need to submit the insurance contract with a provider accepted by the Police and Border Guard Board right away!